Click Here To Schedule A Consultation

 Is it Safe to Use Xeomin while Pregnant?

-No. If you are pregnant or breastfeeding, it is best to avoid using Xeomin or any other botulinum neurotoxin product, as it is unknown whether Xeomin passes on through the placenta or breast milk.
+No. If you are pregnant or breastfeeding, avoid using Xeomin or any other botulinum neurotoxin product, as it is unknown whether Xeomin passes on through the placenta or breast milk.
 If you are pregnant or nursing but seeking treatment for fine lines and wrinkles or a medical condition, disclose that information to Dr. Green during your initial consultation.

 Drug Interactions with Xeomin

-Xeomin does have some unfortunate interactions with certain medications, including but not limited to:
+Xeomin does have interactions with certain medications, including but not limited to:

 • Aminoglycosides, which are a variety of antibiotic